Currently the video chat timings are 9:30am to 6:30pm from Monday to Saturday.

 e.g.(MH 12 AB 3168)

-Premium estimate is based on the assumption that there has been no break-in and claim made in any of the previous policies.
+The above mentioned premium is exclusive of taxes and is an estimate based on the assumption that there has been no break-in and claim made in any of the previous policies.

 If you continue to be a safe and good driver, you're definitely eligible for discounts.

 How?
 Well, if you drive safely, you'll make no claim through out the year.
 As a result, you earn yourself a No-Claim Bonus!
 This bonus can also be transferred over to your new vehicle depending on your preference.

 The discount can be accumulated on a yearly basis as mentioned below.

 Voluntary Deductible - a minimum amount that you choose to pay of the claim amount, while we pay the rest.
 The higher your Voluntary Deductible amount, the lower is your premium.
 Thus, eventually discounting the premium.

 Please refer to the below table for applicable Voluntary Deductible: -